 IBS and Other Conditions Linked to the Gut-Brain Axis

-IBS is a label for chronic stomach pain and irregular bowel habits.
+IBS is often a label for chronic stomach pain and irregular bowel habits, but there are diagnostic criteria for a formal diagnosis.
 Since up to 20% of the global population suffers these symptoms, it pays to explore what causes them.[*]

 But what causes what?
 Do IBS symptoms cause anxiety or does anxiety cause IBS symptoms?